HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada > Saskatchewan >

 On Aug.
 29, 2003, the CNSC "announced its approval of the Environmental Assessment Guidelines (Scope of Project and Assessment) that will be used to direct a screening environmental assessment of Cameco Corporation’s proposed construction of the Cigar Lake uranium mining facility near Wollaston Lake in northern Saskatchewan."

 > Download CNSC Record of Proceedings, including the Reasons for Decision (Aug.
-29, 2003) external link (PDF)
+29, 2003) (PDF)

 On March 3, 2004, CNSC issued a Request for Public Comment on the Screening Report - Cigar Lake Mine, Construction, Operation and Decommissioning.